traviscrampton/marnie-lunch/README.md

 ## Notes before coding:

 - This is for lunch, so possibly hard-code search for restaurants that are currently open?
 Or provide a toggle for 'open now' or 'lunch spots only'
 - Don't make your API key public 😅
 - Favorites: local storage?
 Adding authentication feels out of scope for this type of project

+## Notes during development:

+- Scale: the Google Places API has request quotas and [https://developers.google.com/maps/documentation/javascript/places#UsageLimits](they recommend service APIs if batch requests are needed.)
+- Default map location: user's location, if available, or AllTrails HQ: 530 Bush St #900, San Francisco
+- Security: Currently, I would not deploy this app as .env files are not secure and would expose my private API key during the build process.
+Hosting this app in a private repo will provide security for now.
+If I need to deploy this, a middleware that API that I build where the google API key could be more securely stored could be one possible solution to keep the API key safe.

 ## Available Scripts